cameroncuster/caffe_assessment/README.md

 project does not appear to be well-documented.
 The claims made by the Caffe team about their standards for contribution, coding style, and testing give the appearance of a great software product; however, the source code yields a different appearance.
-The source code is not well-documented, described, or human readable.
-All of the code is difficult to understand and not "self- describing."
+The source code is not well-documented or human readable.
+The code is difficult to understand and would not be considered "self-describing" or "self-documenting."

-The code appears to be littered with typos and many of the commit messages indicate simple typing errors are being corrected with code spell checking software, but the last actual update to the software which was not a pull request to fix a typo was the addition of a "clip layer" to the software on Aug.
+The code also appears to be littered with typos, so many of the commit messages indicate simple typing errors are being corrected with code spell checking software, but the last actual update to the software which was not a pull request to fix a typo was the addition of a "clip layer" to the software on Aug.
 17, 2018.
-Nearly 2 years have passed since the last software update, which indicates not only a lack of documentation, but a lack of support.
+Over 2 years have passed since the last software update, which indicates not only a lack of documentation, but a lack of support.
+Cafe's documentation does not support my inclusion of their software into my senior design project.

 ## Ease of use ##
 1. 1 hour clone and use the application